kuzudb/cypher-vs-sql-workshop/README.md

 complex join-heavy analytical workloads on very large graphs.
 It implements the property graph data model via a Cypher query language interface.
-At the end of this workshop, you'll take away some insights into how to use Kùzu for graph analysis and machine learning tasks, and also see how easy it is to use!
+At the end of this workshop, you'll take away some insights into how to use Kùzu for graph analysis and machine learning tasks, and also see how easy it is to use in combination with the rest of your stack!

 ## Workshop Outline